elixirschool/telemetry-code-along/part_one.md

 ### Telemetry Under The Hood

+How does Telemetry invoke our handler callback function when an event is emitted?
+It leverages ETS!
+Telemetry stores our event and associated handler module and callback function in an ETS table when we call `attach/4`.
+When we call `execute/3`, Telemetry looks up the handler for the given even in the ETS table and executes the handler's callback function.

 #### Attaching Handlers to Events

 The `attach/4` function stores the handler and its associated events in an ETS table, under the unique handler ID we provide.